 On cresting the rise, the road to Gansbaai lies like an undulating rollercoaster before you.
 To your right is one of the chicken farms operating around Stanford.

-Now that you are refreshed and replenished go along the one way road to the first stop sign.
-Turn right to the next stop sign.
-If you are looking for a small sheltered beach to spend the day on, turn left and continue down the road until you arrive at Cape Nature's boom across the road.
+Now that you are refreshed and replenished, proceed along Cliff Road to the second stop sign.
+Turn right.
+If you are looking for a small sheltered beach to spend the day on, turn left at the stop street (into De Villiers Street) and continue down the road until you arrive at Cape Nature's boom across the road.
 You will need to pay a required entrance fee to get to the beach.
-Be warned.
-Going down the steps to the beach is relatively easy but coming up after a day in the sun can be tiring.
+(Entrance is free should you have a conservation Wild Card, which is issued by CapeNature or SANParks.)

 If you feel you would rather do some more sightseeing, then turn right and not left at the above-mentioned stop sign.
 At the next stop sign turn left toward the R43.
 Take the road back to Stanford so you can explore inland and leave Gansbaai for another day.

 About 3 kilometres back along the R43 you get the turnoff to Grootbos Lodge on your right.
 The largest remaining forest of indigenous Milkwood trees (South Africa's national tree and one of its most protected species) is to be found here.
 Day or half-day tours of the forest and/or fynbos should be arranged beforehand, as well as other environmental tours.
 Our local tourism office can be of assistance.

 Further along the dirt road (quite passable by 'normal' sedan cars) you will find "Platbos" on the right at the foot of the hill.
 This is well worth a visit.
 As you wander beneath the forest canopy amongst the old twisted and gnarled Milkwood tree trucks and branches, a sense of calm and peacefulness prevails.
 If you look intently at the old tree trunks you may see a forest fairy.